LazoCoder/Pokemon-Terminal/README.md

 - Nearly all of the Pokemon backgrounds were created by [Teej](https://pldh.net/gallery/the493).
 - Originally the images were about 100mb in total but I used [pngquant](https://pngquant.org/) to compress them down to about 30mb.
 - Since the images are compressed, a *few* of them have some mild compression artifacts.
-- Special thanks to [@DrMartinLutherXing](https://github.com/DrMartinLutherXing) for some bug fixes.
+- Thanks to [@DrMartinLutherXing](https://github.com/DrMartinLutherXing) for some bug fixes.
 - Thanks to [@joanbono](https://github.com/joanbono) for the easy installation script in the readme.
 - Thanks to [@BnMcG](https://github.com/BnMcG) for the region specific randomize function.
 - Thanks to [@samosaara](https://github.com/samosaara) for the Linux (GNOME and Terminology) port.